Quest1Codes/q1-platform/README.md

-# The UI mockup for this has been created by feeding an architecture diagram to Lovable.Dev with a Zeroshot Prompt
+## Quest1 Platform UI mockup - Created using an architecture diagram and a Zero Shot Prompt fed into to Lovable.dev

 ## Project info